Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   * The recursive resolver can be a public DNS service (or a privately run DNS resolver hosted on the public internet).
 Some machines may be configured to use public DNS resolvers such as those operated by Google Public DNS or OpenDNS.
-The end user may have configured their machine to use these DNS recursive resolvers themselves -- or their IAP may have chosen to use the public DNS resolvers rather than operating their own resolvers.
-In this case, the attack surface is the entire public Internet between the end user's connection and the public DNS service.
+The user may have configured their machine to use these DNS recursive resolvers themselves -- or their IAP may have chosen to use the public DNS resolvers rather than operating their own resolvers.
+In this case, the attack surface is the entire public Internet between the user's connection and the public DNS service.
 It can be noted that if the user selects a single resolver with a small client population (even when using an encrypted transport) it can actually serve to aid tracking of that user as they move across network environments.